vega/vega-lite/site/docs/transform/timeunit.md

 <span class="vl-example" data-name="time_parse_local"></span>

-3. To parse inline data or url data without ISO format as UTC time, we need to specify the `format` to be `utc`
+3. To parse inline data or url data without ISO format as UTC time, we need to specify the `format` to be `utc` with time format:

 <span class="vl-example" data-name="time_parse_utc_format"></span>